ramyakrishna02/Simple-Linear-Regression/README.md

 # Simple-Linear-Regression

-Simple Linear Regression is a type of Regression algorithms that models the relationship between a dependent variable and a single independent variable.
-The relationship shown by a Simple Linear Regression model is linear or a sloped straight line, hence it is called Simple Linear Regression.
+Simple Linear Regression is a type of Regression algorithm that models the relationship between a dependent variable and a single independent variable.
+The relationship shown by a Simple Linear Regression model is linear or a sloped straight line.

 The key point in Simple Linear Regression is that the dependent variable must be a continuous/real value.
 However, the independent variable can be measured on continuous or categorical values.